 -

-Find the page you want to delete in the language folder adjacent to the default language page.
-The folder can be identified by it's 2- or 4-letter language code.
+Find the page you want in the language folder adjacent to the default language page.
+The folder can be identified by its 2- or 4-letter language code.
 For example, the French folder will be identified as fr.

 To show the site name, navigation, and footer of your site in the different languages you've made available, each must be translated manually.
 You can add or update translations when you edit any of these elements.